-Philip already had over twenty years experience as a solicitor in local government in Greater Manchester and London as well as private general practice, including seventeen years as a partner in a large Tyneside firm, before call to the Bar in 2003.
+Philip has been a member of Chambers for over 5 years and has fifteen years’ experience since call.
+Before then Philip worked as a solicitor, first in local government in Greater Manchester and London, and then in private general practice, including seventeen years as a partner in a large Tyneside firm.

 R-v- Sunderland Juvenile Court ex p G 2